tudo-aqua/bgw/bgw-docs/src/main/jekyll/concepts/user-input/UserInput.md

 The BGW framework uses events to communicate user input to Components.
 To execute code when a specific event is fired, a function reference, or a function literal can be set in [ComponentView][ComponentViewKDoc]s.
-If components can be enabled for drag and drop, some additional handlers can be set.
+If /components can be enabled for drag and drop, some additional handlers can be set.
 Components can be enabled for drag and drop whenever they extend [DynamicComponentView][DynamicComponentViewKDoc].